syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

-     ' By cancelling the BeforeEdit event for particular nodes helps to cancel the Read/Write property of that nodes.
+     ' By cancel the BeforeEdit event for particular nodes helps to cancel the Read/Write property of that nodes.

 If username="user1" Then